aadityavaze/datavis2D/README.md

-# aadityavaze.github.io
+# Ego Centric Visualization

-VR Data Visualization Tool
+Improving the visibility of nodes in a dataset by establishing radial repulsion forces.